DevMahlatsi/kokoro-stream/README.md

 Built Tool: Vite
 Hosting: Vercel

-Theater mode requested where logo and menu will be hidden by the viewer
+Theater mode requested where logo and menu will be hidden by the viewer - Done

 Instead of viewing 20 items of each, it will now be 40 or even 60.